Gen-AI-In-Software-Development/List-Of-Units/Unit21-Data-Structures-And-Algorithms/README.md

 8. Show the Python code for a Queue class, and describe use cases for a Queue.
 9. Show the Python code for a Heap class, and for the Heap Sort algorithm.
 10. Show the Python code for a Hash Table class, and describe use cases for a Hash Table.
-11. Describe situations where an AVLTree may be preferably to a Hash Table.
+11. Describe situations where an AVLTree may be preferable to a Hash Table.
 12. Describe the idea of a general Graph, and show diagrams of undirected vs. directed and unweighted vs. weighted graphs.
 13. Describe the Breadth-First Search algorithm for a general undirected, unweighted Graph.
 14. Show the Python code that implements BFS for a general undirected, unweighted Graph.
 15. Describe the Depth-First Search algorithm for a general undirected, unweighted Graph.
 16. Show the Python code that implements DFS for a general undirected, unweighted Graph.
-17. Describe the advantages and disadvantages of BFS vs. DFS?
+17. Describe the advantages and disadvantages of BFS vs. DFS.
 18. Describe an algorithm that finds all shortest paths between nodes in a directed, weighted Graph.
 19. Describe what Dynamic Programming is.
 20. Describe what an NP algorithm is.